realyixuan/blog/Perfectionism is a pitfall.md

 Perfection does only exist in imagination or theory, not really in reality.
 John von Neumann said: "If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is".
 Mathematics is considered to be easy because it's just a pure abstract theory which throws away all irrelevant, unnecessary parts of reality, almost all theories reach perfection through the way, it's also the reason there are so many "perfect" but useless theories.

-One thing is the result of interaction of many aspects, some people will think we simply get every aspects perfect, then effect is perfect.
-Things definitely can't be so simple.
-Different aspects will be contradict.
+One result is the effect of interaction of many aspects, some people will think we simply get every aspects perfect, then result is perfect.
+Things definitely can't be so simple, contradictions will arise from different aspects.

-Beautiful and practical often appear together in life, everyone want to the tools or things own both attributes.
-But in fact, the beautiful tend to complicated, and in the contrary the practical tend to be simple. which means you must sacrifice the other if you want to get one of them.
+Beautiful and practical often appear together in life, everyone want tools or things to possess both attributes.
+But in fact, the beautiful tend to complicated, and in the contrary the practical tend to be simple. which means you must sacrifice one of the other if you want to get one of them.
 How to handle it?
 The general approach, and also the best, is to strike a balance between the two.
 If so you will find it's not "perfect" beautiful and it's also not "perfect" practical, but the effect reaches the overall optimal, though it as a whole is not perfect in any way.
-Now if you want to improve one aspect perfect, the ohter aspect will rapidly disimproved, things only get worse.
+Now if you want to improve one aspect perfect, the other aspect will rapidly disimproved, things only get worse.

 Because the quality of a thing is affected by many aspects, some of which are mutual contradict, so you can't simply make each good to make the whole good.
 You must make choices, make tradeoffs.
-It's not hard to find out, but it's harder to perfectionist, perfectionists lack big picture, they pay too much attention on one or several aspects.
-Perfectionism is exactly more like an extremism of single aspect.
+It's not hard to find out, but it's harder to perfectionists, who lack big picture, they pay too much attention on one or several aspects.

+(Perfectionism is exactly more like an extremism of single aspect.)

 - Perfection is very expensive